 Montana State University ethanblinck@gmail.com

-I’m a broadly trained biologist interested in the forces that shape the distribution of genetic variation and species, mostly in birds.
+Ethan is a broadly trained biologist interested in the forces that shape the distribution of genetic variation and species, mostly in birds.
 This research program involves integrating natural history, population genomics, ecophysiology, and macroecology.
-I also like to think about environmental ethics, and the societal role of biodiversity science and conservation.
-I grew up in Vermont (with a short but formative stint in Tucson), received a B.A. in Biology from Reed College in Portland, Oregon, and did my Ph.D. in the Department of Biology at University of Washington in Seattle.
-After grad school I was postdoc at University of Tennessee, Knoxville, University of New Mexico, and University of Wyoming.
-In my free time I like to write, run, backcountry ski, garden and mess with my bicycle or old trucks.
-Click here for my CV, or here for my Google Scholar profile.
+He also likes to think about environmental ethics, and the societal role of biodiversity science and conservation.
+He grew up in Vermont (with a short but formative stint in Tucson), received a B.A. in Biology from Reed College in Portland, Oregon, and did his Ph.D. in the Department of Biology at University of Washington in Seattle.
+After grad school he was postdoc at University of Tennessee, Knoxville, University of New Mexico, and University of Wyoming.
+In his free time he likes to write, run, backcountry ski, garden and mess with his bicycle or old trucks.
+Click here for his CV, or here for his Google Scholar profile.

 Please see the opportunities page for current openings in the lab.